 Rod Crawford <firstname.lastname@example.org>

-After Gypo is shot several times in the chest and lower torso, he stumbles into the church and falls face down.
-When he rises, there's no blood on the floor of the church.
+After Gypo is shot several times in the chest and lower abdomen, he stumbles around and eventually makes his way into the church.
+He falls face down in the nave of the church but when he rises, there's no blood on the floor.
 See more »

 Was this review helpful to you?